Strausyatina/MAE/Pipeline_2_iteration.md

 # Pipeline, 2nd iteration

-> Idea of changing method of obtaining data and using another simulator.
+> Idea of changing method of obtaining data and using another simulator:

 1. Obtaining RNA-fasta:

   * [Enseble](http://www.ensembl.org/biomart/)
-  * The longest series of exons for trenscript
+  * The longest series of **exons** for trenscript

   (yes, it works the same way as my script, up to replacing "CDS" with "exon")